MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/setup-mobile-offline.md

 Follow these best practices when building an app for mobile offline use:

 - Identify the on-the-go scenarios that are functionally related, such as which tasks are performed by users in the field on any given day.
 - Reduce the complexity of your app and limit the amount of app metadata that needs to be downloaded on a user's device.
-Only add the tables and views that are needed in a mobile scenario.
+Only add the tables and views that are needed for your mobile users.
 For more information, see [Add pages to your app](../maker/model-driven-apps/create-a-model-driven-app.md#add-pages-to-your-app).
 - Keep views that are necessary and remove any view that isn't needed on a day-to-day basis.
 For example, avoid adding the **All accounts** view and keep views such as  **My active accounts**.
 Keep your forms lightweight for a smooth and intuitive experience on small screen devices.
 The following are options for mobile-optimized forms:

    - Build dedicated forms for mobile use.